sscovil/learn-to-code/README.md

 learn-to-code_database_1   docker-entrypoint.sh postgres   Up (healthy)   0.0.0.0:5432->5432/tcp
 ```

-If after running `docker-compose up -d` you encounter an error like this:
+If, after running `docker-compose up -d`, you encounter an error like this:

 ```shell
 ERROR: for learn-to-code_database_1  Cannot start service database: driver failed programming external connectivity on endpoint learn-to-code_database_1 (...): Bind for 0.0.0.0:5432 failed: port is already allocated
 ```

-...it means you already have a program running on your computer (maybe another instance of PostgreSQL) that is using
+...it means you already have a program running on your computer (maybe another instance of PostgreSQL?) that is using
 port `5432`.
 In this case, you can either shut down the other program (if you know how and if it is safe to do so), or
 you can modify the [docker-compose ports config] in your `docker-compose.yml` file: